ezkl/sniffles/README.md

 ## Description
 Sniffles parses HTML pages and searches for common patterns suggesting a page is using a popular CMS or advertising platform as well as CSS and JS libraries.

-The master branch is continuously tested against Rubies 1.8.7, 1.9.2, and 1.9.3 thanks to the fantastic [Travis-CI](http://travis-ci.org/#!/ezkl/sniffles).
+The master branch is continuously tested against Rubies 1.9.3, 2.0.0, 2.1.0 thanks to the fantastic [Travis-CI](http://travis-ci.org/#!/ezkl/sniffles).

 Current CI status: [![Build Status](https://secure.travis-ci.org/ezkl/sniffles.png?branch=master)](http://travis-ci.org/ezkl/sniffles)